agda/agda/doc/user-manual/tools/command-line-options.rst

      Rewrite rule LHS is not in weak-head normal form.

-.. option:: RewriteHeadSymbolIsProjection

-     Rewrite rule head symbol is a record projection.

 .. option:: RewriteHeadSymbolIsProjectionLikeFunction

      Rewrite rule head symbol is a projection-like function.